Thank you for your response. We will get back to you soon.

 Please enter you work email-id

-SAML SSO streamlines the user login process as users only need to authenticate once with the Identity Provider (IDP) and then access multiple Service Providers (SPs) or Applications.
+SAML SSO streamlines the SAML login process as users only need to authenticate once with the Identity Provider (IDP) and then access multiple Service Providers (SPs) or Applications.
 This seamless experience improves user productivity and reduces password fatigue.

 Your users can easily access all On-Premise & Cloud applications seamlessly using a single set of credentials because the deployment of the SAML SSO solution supports On-Premise, Cloud & Hybrid environments.
 You can easily enable SAML SSO for both On-premise & Cloud-based apps.